 US restricting visas, taking other action over Tigray crisis

 WASHINGTON (AP) — The United States is restricting visas for people undermining efforts to resolve the deadly fighting in Ethiopia’s Tigray region.
 Other U.S. actions linked to the crisis include wide-ranging restrictions on economic and security assistance to Ethiopia.
-In a statement, U.S. Secretary of State Antony Blinken says it’s time for the international community to take action.
+U.S. Secretary of State Antony Blinken says it’s time for the international community to take action.
 The 6-month-old conflict has sparked allegations of ethnic cleansing and fears of famine.
-Thousands of people are estimated to have died, and local authorities and aid groups allege that atrocities including rape, extrajudicial killings and forced evictions have been part of the violence.
+Thousands of people are estimated to have died.
+Local authorities and aid groups allege atrocities including rape, extrajudicial killings and forced evictions have been part of the violence.
+Blinken said Sunday the United States has “deepening concerns” about the crisis.